-Notwithstanding the requirement of this annex, in the case that the vehicle that reached mileage of target useful life by pattern A or pattern B described in Appendix 3b to this annex is provided to the type approval authority and the result of Type 1 test with the vehicle fulfil the criteria of Table 1B described in paragraph 6.3.10. of this Regulation, the durability requirement is regarded to be satisfied.
+- 1.5.
+At the option of the Contracting Party, notwithstanding the requirement of this annex, in the case that the vehicle that reached mileage of target useful life by pattern A or pattern B described in Appendix 3b to this annex is provided to the type approval authority and the result of Type 1 test with the vehicle fulfil the criteria emissions limits as defined by the Contracting Party, the durability requirement is regarded to be satisfied. - 2.
+Technical requirements - 2.1.

-Technical requirements

-2.1.
 As the operating cycle for the whole vehicle durability test, the vehicle manufacturer shall use the Standard Road Cycle (SRC) described in Appendix 3 to this annex.
 This test cycle shall be conducted until the vehicle has covered its target useful life.

-As the operating cycle for the whole vehicle durability test, the vehicle manufacturer shall choose one of the driving cycles described in Appendix 3b to this annex.
+At the option of the Contracting Party, as the operating cycle for the whole vehicle durability test, the vehicle manufacturer shall choose one of the driving cycles described in Appendix 3b to this annex.